Practicass/observer_pattern/README.md

 # C++ Observer Pattern Example

 This is a simple implementation of the Observer Pattern in C++.
-The example demonstrates a chat system where users (observers) receive messages from a chat (subject).
+The example demonstrates a feed system where users (observers) receive messages from a feed (subject).